apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

     ├── dolphinscheduler-worker-server.log
     ├── dolphinscheduler-api-server.log
 ```

-If the above services are started normally and the scheduling system page is normal, check whether there is an expanded Master or Worker service in the [Monitor] of the web system.
+If the above services start normally and the scheduling system page is normal, check whether there is an expanded Master or Worker service in the [Monitor] of the web system.
 If it exists, the expansion is complete.

 -----------------------------------------------------------------------------